tsen19/HarvardX_Capstone_MovieLens_R/README.md

 ## File structure
 There are three files:
-- Report in the form of an Rmd file
+- Report in the form of an .Rmd file
-- Report in the form of a PDF document knit from the Rmd file
+- Report in the form of a PDF document knit from the .Rmd file
 - R script that generates predicted movie ratings and calculates RMSE

 ## RMSE grading